-Initial submissions of Original Articles must adhere, in principal, to JID manuscript guidelines but they need to not be formatted specifically for the JID.
-The following sections should be included: Title page, Abstract, Introduction, Results, Discussion (Results and Discussion may be combined), Materials and Methods, Conflict of Interest Statement, Acknowledgements, Author Contributions Statement (CRediT-compliant), References, Tables, Figure Legends, and Supplementary Material.
+Initial submissions of Original Articles must adhere, in principal, to JID manuscript guidelines but they need not be formatted specifically for the JID.
+The following sections should be included: Title page, Abstract, Introduction, Results, Discussion (Results and Discussion may be combined), Materials and Methods, Data Availability Statement, ORCiDs, Conflict of Interest Statement, Acknowledgements, Author Contributions Statement (CRediT-compliant), References, Tables, Figure Legends, and Supplementary Material.
 Figures and figure legends may be inserted directly in the text where they are first referred to.
 Formatting requirements will be imposed at the time of first revision.
-Please note: Original Article manuscripts that are determined to significantly exceed these limits, or that do not include all of the elements listed below, may be returned to the authors for revision prior to review.At the Editor's discretion, submissions may be considered via a newly instituted “fast track” review process.
+Please note: Original Article manuscripts that are determined to significantly exceed JID's stated word limits, or that do not include all of the elements listed above, may be returned to the authors for revision prior to review.At the Editor's discretion, submissions may be considered via a newly instituted fast track review process.
 This could lead to online publication of Original Articles within 30 days of the initial submission.
-It is anticipated that only a minority of Original Article submissions will undergo “fast track” review.
+It is anticipated that only a minority of Original Article submissions will undergo fast track review.

-Queries can be directed to the JID Editor at JIDEditor@sidnet.org.
+Queries can be directed to the Editor at JIDEditor@sidnet.org.

 Ethics in Publishing